What to Know Before Renting a Car in France

 Renting a manual car is always significantly cheaper than an automatic one.
 Automatic cars aren’t super common among rental agencies.

-You may want to check out Discover Cars to compare the different prices for your dates and find the best deals.
+You may want to check out Discover Cars to compare different prices for your dates and find the best deals.
 You can get some good deals from world-renowned rental companies like Avis, Sixt Car Hire, Europcar and others.

 I personally rented from different providers at Marseille Airport, Nice Downtown, Nice Airport, Paris Downtown, Annecy Town, and Paris CDG Airport that booked through Discover Cars.
 I also use them all the time when I’m in Italy (and as I lived there I must have rented about 30 times if not more).